- Posted by Stephen Whiteley

 Before settling on one, make sure you know their standard turnaround times, and if that fits what you are looking for.

-5 Other value-added services
+5 Other services a translation agency can offer

 A lot of other services come with translation, so don’t be shy to ask for value added services.
 Some companies offer subject-matter experts, desktop publishing capabilities, sworn translations, translation of websites, testing of software, etc.